areebx31/album/README.md

-// Just a basic album
+// Just a basic album  using java SCRIPT